Privacy in Education — What Teachers and Students Should Check

 For students, your rights include asking what information is held about you, why it is held, and who has access to it.
 You can also ask for inaccurate information to be corrected.

-Questions to ask before using a new school tool
+Privacy checklist — 5 questions to ask before using a school tool

-Before a school or class adopts a new digital tool, these questions should be answerable:
+Before a school or class adopts a new digital tool, make sure you can answer all five of these:

 If the answers are unclear, treat that as a reason to pause and investigate before committing.